Fresh Tamales and Your “Customer Journey”

 3. I look up reviews online, see their website, and read an article

-5. I go in and order one thing
+6. I go in and order one

-6. I like the experience
+7. I like the experience

-7. I plan to return and make a REAL order (tamales, salsas, drinks, etc.) that will make them much more profit.
+8. I plan to return and make a REAL order (tamales, salsas, drinks, etc.) that will make them much more profit.

 First thing, notice the NUMBER of touchpoints.

-A touchpoint is a marketing term referring to any interaction your brand has with a customer.
-Everything from a small interactions like seeing a flyer on a telephone pole to an hour long conversation with the owner.
+Everything from a small interaction like seeing a flyer on a telephone pole to an hour-long conversation with the owner.
 If they are interacting with the brand, it’s a touchpoint.

 image is not property of Riley James Copy

-If any ONE of those touchpoints was bad, I may not have gone.
+And if any ONE of those touchpoints was bad, I may not have gone.

-Second thing, notice that only SOME of their marketing was needed to make me a customer.
+Second, notice that only SOME of their marketing was needed to make me a customer.

 But I didn’t need ALL of those things to become a customer.